Abdelrahmanrezk/logistic-regression/README.md

 - Hello Logistic Regression
 - python code for Binary Classification with Andrew Ng Course
 - Manual Logistic Regression Task from ex2 of week3 Ml By Andrew Ng in python.

-- The same Task but using Sklearn
+- Sklearn Logistic Regression Task from ex2 of week3 Ml By Andrew Ng in python.
+- Tensorflow Logistic Regression Task from ex2 of week3 Ml By Andrew Ng in python.
+- Tensorflow clothes Image classifcation
-- The same Task but using Tensorflow
+- Tensorflow handwriting numbers Image classifcation
-- Udacity boston_housing

 **Different Graphs that help get more intuition**